cornelisser/TriloTracker/documentation/effects.md

 <sup>Primary effect</sup><br>
 Tremolo with speed x and depth y.
 This command will oscillate the volume of the current note with a sine wave.
 The depth value ranges from 1 to 13 ($1 - $D).
 Higher values are ignored.
 The speed x set the speed in number of tics from 1 to 15 ($1 - $F).
 The vibrato can be updated during the effect by using 70y (set new depth) or 7x0 (set new speed).
 700 will stop the effect.

-## <a name='8xy---psg-hw-envelope-multiplier'></a>8xy - PSG HW Envelope Multiplier
+## <a name='8xy---psg-hw-envelope-low'></a>8xy - PSG HW Envelope Low
 <sup>Primary effect **[PSG: AY3-8910 only]**</sup><br>

-This command sets the frequency of the hardware envelope registers.
-The value of xy is multiplied with 8 to set the frequency value(0-2040).
-The frequency value sets the speed of the envelope.
+This command sets the frequency of the lower byte of the hardware envelope register.
+The frequency value sets the speed of the envelope will stay in effect until changed.
-The default frequency is always set to 0.
-Value set using this command will stay in effect until changed and/or end of playback.

 This command only sets the envelope frequency and can be used in any track (even non-PSG tracks).
-To use the HW envelope playback command EEy is used.

-## <a name='9xy---macro-offset-(depricated)'></a>9xy - Macro offset (depricated)
+## <a name='9xy---psg-hw-envelope-high'></a>9xy - PSG HW Envelope High
-This effect command is no longer supported.
+This command sets the frequency of the high byte of the hardware envelope register.
+The frequency value sets the speed of the envelope will stay in effect until changed.

+This command only sets the envelope frequency and can be used in any track (even non-PSG tracks).

 ## <a name='axy---volume-slide'></a>Axy    -    Volume slide
 <sup>Primary effect</sup><br>